astegmaier/cached-promise-memory-leak/README.md

 # Cached Promises Memory Leak</h1>

-This project contains a simple example of a very tricky memory leak.
+This project contains a reproduction of [a memory leak bug in Chromium 100+](https://bugs.chromium.org/p/v8/issues/detail?id=13736).
 It is a simplified version of something that is happening in a real production app, with all non-essential parts stripped away.
 It may seem a bit weird, but (trust me) in the real app, there are sensible reasons for wanting to structure code this way.